oslabs-beta/LucidQL/README.md

 ### How to Test Your Schema, Resolvers and Mutations

-#### Option A:

-Enter your Postgres URI and start testing your GraphQL API right away!
+#### Option A: Enter your Postgres URI and start testing your GraphQL API right away!

 The lucidQL tool comes pre-packaged with a backend, which enables the user to access GraphQL playground and start querying your new API, immediately.
 After entering a Postgres URI.
 The user will just have to click on "GraphQL PLayground" which can be accessed through the side menu bar.

 <img src="https://media.giphy.com/media/KQzFl6vK3nVXqn9UaO/giphy.gif" width="800"/>

-#### Option B:

-Download the package by clicking on the "Download" button
+#### Option B: Download your package by clicking on the "Download" button

-1. Download Files
+1. Download and Save
 2. Unzip package
 3. Open directory
 4. Install dependencies: `npm install`